Frat’s Dragonkin: The Banished Guide -

 Additionally, when you hover over the character skill or wyrmling skill placed on the hex grid, all of the "connected" pieces with matching keywords will get a light green inner border (as shown in the picture on the right).
 All of the modifiers that could match, but are not currently connected will get a light blue inner border (as shown in the picture on the right).

-From here, maximizing the skill's potential becomes a mini-puzzle game of finding the best pieces you have (with either the most or best modifiers), then trying to fit as many of those pieces as possible in the hex grid.
+From here, maximizing the skill's potential becomes a mini-puzzle game of finding the best pieces you have (with either the most or best modifiers), then trying to fit as many of those pieces as possible in the hex grid while they touch the skill or skills that you are using.

 Each class has a different shape for their hex grid, and each class has a different place where 6 hexes are blocked off until you unlock them in the city upgrade panel.